coreprinciple6/Covid19-visualization/README.md

 ### Installations
 The project makes use of no extra packages or such and so to view the webpage, clone the repository, navigate to website directory and run the 'final.html' file.

+### Project Link
+The project has been deployed on the link https://covid-19-visualisation-b7104.web.app